Valle Verzasca

-The Valle Verzasca is a valley in the Locarno district of the Canton of Ticino, Switzerland.
+The Valle Verzasca is a valley in the Locarno District of the canton of Ticino, Switzerland.
 It comprises the municipalities of Mergoscia, Vogorno, Corippo, Lavertezzo, Brione, Gerra, Frasco, and Sonogno.
 As of 2004, the total population is 3,200.
-Mergoscia is at the geographical center of the Ticino, and none of the passes out of the valley cross cantonal or national borders.
-The valley is formed by the Verzasca River and is situated between the Leventina and the Maggia and culminates at Pizzo Barone.
+It is the most central valley of Ticino, and none of the passes out of the valley cross cantonal or national borders.
+The valley is formed by the river Verzasca and is situated between the Leventina and the Maggia and culminates at Pizzo Barone.

 Geography

 Located between the Leventina and the Valle Maggia valleys, Valle Verzasca extends over a length of 25 km in north–south direction and is situated in the north of the Lago Maggiore.
 The valley floor is at about 500 m to 900 m above sea level.
 The surrounding mountain passes respectively have an average altitude of 2400 m.
-The Valley is crossed by the Verzasca river which is dammed at the southernly outlet of the Valley, forming the Lago di Vogorno, before it flows in the Magadino plain in the vicinity of the Ticino River in the Lago Maggiore.
+The valley is crossed by the Verzasca which is dammed at the southernly outlet of the valley, forming the Lago di Vogorno, before it flows in the Magadino plain in the vicinity of the Ticino in the Lago Maggiore.

+The Valle Verzasca includes the geographical centre of Ticino, which is located at Mergoscia, near the lower end of the valley.